bdorney/CMS_GEM_Analysis_Framework/README.txt

                 Cut_ClusterTime_Max     integer, clusters with time bins greater than this value are rejected.

+                Cut_HitAdc_Min          integer, hits with ADC value less than this value are rejected.

+                Cut_HitAdc_Max          integer, hits with ADV value greater than this value are rejected.

                 Cut_HitMulti_Min        integer, events with hit multiplicity less than or equal to this value are rejected.